I Regard All Who Learn as My Students

 There are people who have never done an energy practice or have maybe just learned a few techniques at a tai-chi or chi-gong class, for health reasons rather than spiritual growth, and yet overnight they unexpectedly get energy.
 I want to explore together how this kind of energy comes about.
 There are several means.

 One way is what’s called reverse practice.
 This happens when someone who is older wishes to do spiritual practice, yet hasn’t enough time left to begin the journey from scratch.
 When chi-gong was in its heyday in China not long ago, there were older folks who wanted to practice it, like everyone else.
 They knew that it could not only lead to self-improvement, but also benefit others.
 So they were motivated to practice it and better themselves.
 But remember that when the surge of interest in these practices took place, the teachers involved were only serving to popularize them; none were offering true instruction of a more advanced sort.
 To this very day I remain the only person to be truly, publicly instructing in a higher practice.
 At that time the people who experienced reverse practice were over fifty.
 They were somewhat older but had excellent innate foundations, and what their bodies carried was excellent.
 They were almost good enough to be selected as apprentices or successors to a master.
 But these individuals were getting on in years, and it would have been really hard for them to practice.
 Simply finding a qualified teacher who would instruct them would have been difficult.
 Yet their wish to practice shined from their hearts like gold, and would echo throughout the universe.
-It would mean that their divine nature, to use an established term for it, had shone through.
+It would mean that their divine nature, to use a religious term for it, had shone through.

 A person’s life, as seen from higher realms, is not meant to be lived as a human being.
 His or her life was produced in a dimension in the universe, and so it was naturally attuned to the universe’s qualities of zhen, shan, ren and was originally good and kind.
 But as beings form relationships with one another and as their numbers increase, certain ones among the group turn selfish or bad.
 At that point they can no longer remain in the higher, heavenly realm where they began, and must drop to a lower one.
 If they become bad yet again in the lower realm, they must drop again, with the process repeating until finally they drop to this mortal world.
 Lives are supposed to be annihilated upon descending to this plane of existence.
 Yet higher beings decided, out of mercy, to give man one last chance by placing him in the most trying of settings.
 And that was how this dimension came to be.